michael-dollosa/challonge-cli-gui/README.md

 ### `yarn start`

-## Starting using the CLI
+## Start using the Application

-The application would notify you that you have to set your own Challong API Key.
+The application would notify you that you have to set your own Challonge API Key.
 You may create an account on their website - https://challonge.com/ to generate your own API Key.

 For the sake of testing, I have set my own API Key as the default state.